- Research has shown that children who play with puzzles, building blocks, and board games tend to have better spatial reasoning ability.

 2. Use everyday occasions to practice spatial thinking

-Spatial tasks are in everyday occasions.
-You can motivate your little one to reinforce his spatial skills by asking questions such as:
+Spatial tasks are found in everyday moments.
+You can motivate your little one to reinforce their spatial skills by asking questions such as:

 - What shape will we get if we cut the sandwich sideways?

 - Will all these items fit in one bag?

 - Which street should we take to get home, left or right?

 - Does the plate go under or over the table?

 Give your little one activities that will allow them to use spatial concepts, such as puzzles and building blocks.
 Research done by the University of Chicago revealed that children who heard their parents use spatial terms to describe the size and shape of objects, and who then use them in their daily interactions, perform better on tests of spatial skills!

 Some spatial terms you can use in your day-to-day interactions are: round, square, bent, corner, under, over, little, and big.

 4. Use gestures to reinforce the meaning of spatial words